Advanced

 AlgorithmicUse smart contracts and market incentives to hold the pegUST (collapsed)High

-A stablecoin loses its peg when it trades meaningfully above or below its target price.
+Stablecoin depeg risk refers to the possibility that a stablecoin trades meaningfully above or below its target price.

 For dollar-pegged coins, that means moving away from $1.00.
 Sometimes it's a little.
 Sometimes it's a lot.